Malaysia - Social Security Insights | Workia

 Summary

 The central part of the Malaysian Social Security system is a provident fund (the EPF) which is primarily designed to deliver benefits that can be withdrawn at retirement age or in a limited range of other circumstances.
-There are also minor schemes which provide Invalidity benefits and unemployment insurance which generally only apply to Malaysian citizens and permanent residents.
-The EPF is essentially a mandatory personal savings scheme.
+There are also minor schemes which provide employment injury, invalidity benefits and unemployment insurance which generally only apply to Malaysian citizens and permanent residents.
+The EPF is essentially a mandatory personal retirement savings scheme, and is voluntary for non-permanent residents of Malaysia.

 Details